 There is another strong psychedelic worth noting from Africa, that has a reputation of curing people from serious drug addictions that society would otherwise give up on.
 This is known as Iboga and there are a number of retreat centers built for this.
 An alcohol addiction might get cured from LSD, which is what happened to Bill Wilson, the co-founder of AA (Alcoholics Anonymous).
 And one more noteworthy anecdote comes from the creator of PsychedSubstance, Adam, who used the psychedelic Baby Hawaiian Woodrose and accidently broke his addiction to smoking cigarettes.
 Though the type of psychedelic isn’t really what matters, it’s more so your intention.
 And breaking an addiction is not something easy at all, which becomes very apparent if you search video testimonials.

-Now, after the first experience with one of these psychedelics it’s recommended by some Shamans to revisit certain herbs individually while fasting or partially fasting to continue gaining new insights if you’d like.
+Now, after the first experience with one of these psychedelics it’s recommended by some Shamans to revisit certain herbs individually while fasting or partially fasting to continue gaining new insights.
 That’s because you become more receptive and sensitive to them.
-This practice is known as a “dieta” in South America.
-The key is not to have any other competing stimulates from food or even social media that can be distracting.
+This practice is known as “dieta” in South America.
+Unlike in North America, where a diet is meant to restrict oneself to small amounts or special kinds of food in order to lose weight or improve another physical symptom... the purpose of this is to improve spirituality or mentally.
+The key is not to have any other competing stimulants from food or even social media that can be distracting.
 Aside from the plants previously mentioned, other non-visionary, yet powerful ones include: Tortuga Caspi, Huaira Caspi, or the Ayahuasca Vine by itself.
 You might even want to try these herbs instead if you’re nervous about the visionary experience.
 But it is interesting to know that some people can even gain emotional insight from drinking rosemary tea daily after an initial psychedelic trip.
 A good time frame for a dieta can be anywhere from 5 days to 30 days.
 To learn more about each herb you can watch Scott Turner as he shares his experience with each one, as he’s very sensitive to these plants.
 It should go without saying that your experience can vary drastically as each person is very unique.